evoila/osb-backup-manager/osb-backup-manager/src/main/documentation/evoila-osb-backup-manager.md

 #### Jobs

-Jobs (`BackupJob`) represent one full execution of a single backup.
-A job can store / restore backup files in multiple databases on a single storage.
+Jobs (`BackupJob`, `RestoreJob`) represent one full execution of a single backup creation or restoration.
+A job contains a list of items, which can be databases or other filesystems of an service instance.
+Once all items have been processed (e.g. all backup files created), the job has finished.

 Jobs stored in the **repository** have been sent to the Backup Agent to execute a backup.
 Jobs are usually added (and their `JobStatus` updated) to the **repository** by the before mentioned `BackupServiceManager` or `RestoreServiceManager`.